• home

 Location : Dubrovnik

-Start the day by beating the crowds with an early morning walk along Dubrovnik's famous 2-kilometre-long city walls surrounding the old town.
-Enjoy views of the sea from the fully intact medieval structure, then enjoy all that Dubrovnik has to offer with the remainder of the day free for you to explore.
-Visit Big Onofrio's Fountain, a masterpiece built by famous European architect Onofrio della Cava.
-This 15th-century landmark was built to supply water to the city, flowing from the spigots into the collection trough surrounding it.
-Be sure to check out the Franciscan monastery with one of the world's oldest, continuously functioning pharmacies, founded in the 13th century.
-If you still feel energetic after a day exploring the city you can take the switchbacks leading up Srd Hill behind Dubrovnik for spectacular views of the city and the Dalmatian coastline.
+Beat the crowds with an early morning walk along Dubrovnik's city walls that surround the Old Town.
+Soak up the views of the sea from the fully intact medieval structure, then enjoy all that Dubrovnik has to offer with the remainder of the day free for you to explore.
+Visit Big Onofrio's Fountain – a masterpiece built by famous European architect Onofrio della Cava.
+Check out the Franciscan monastery with one of the world's oldest, continuously functioning pharmacies, founded in the 13th century.
+If you still feel energetic after a day exploring, you can take the switchbacks leading up Srd Hill behind Dubrovnik for spectacular views of the city and the Dalmatian coastline.
 Otherwise, the newly restored cable car can whisk you to the top in no time.
 The hill is topped by a castle of Napoleonic times, which now houses the Museum of the Croatian War of Independence.

 Day :3